harshithreddyms17/Shopping-RestAPI/README.md

 # Shopping-RestAPI

-A comprehensive Shopping REST API designed to manage and handle shopping operations efficiently.
+A comprehensive Shopping REST API built with [insert your technology stack here], designed to manage and handle shopping operations efficiently.

 ## Table of Contents